bhargavi852004/AI-Driven-Guest-Experience-Personalization-System-for-Hospitality/README.md

 **Key Steps:**
 1. Created interactive dashboards for customer insights, sentiment analysis, and recommendations.
 2. Used Together.AI for graph-based visualization of guest behavior patterns.
 3. Provided real-time tracking of service efficiency and guest satisfaction trends.
 4. Integrated all milestones into a seamless, user-friendly visualization interface.

+✅ **Outcome:** Created Dashboards for the Hotel Bookings, Hotel Dining Insights, Customer Review Analysis
 ---
+### **pages**
+- Integrated all the User Interfaces using auth.py as a login/signup page making it user friendly for all the customer requirements.

 ### **Clone the Repository**
 ```bash